Bombay HC asks Centre to clarify if only one activist’s personal data was uploaded online

 The Bombay High Court on Thursday asked the Ministry of Information and Broadcasting whether the details of all Right to Information applicants were displayed on their website after Saket Gokhale, who describes himself as a transparency activist, filed a petition, Bar and Bench reported.

-Gokhale sought removal of his personal contact details, which were uploaded on the official website of the I&B ministry, saying that their publication was a violation of his fundamental right to privacy.
+Gokhale sought removal of his personal contact details, which were uploaded on the official website of the I&B ministry, saying that its publication was a violation of his fundamental right to privacy.
 The activist also sought a compensation of Rs 50 lakh for the “mental trauma, agony and the threat to life and liberty”.
 He claimed to have received threatening phone calls for speaking out against the Narendra Modi government.

-A bench of Justices Nitin Jamdar and MN Jadhav asked the ministry to file an affidavit whether only Gokhale’s personal details were revealed or if it was a large-scale mistake for every RTI applicant.
+A bench of Justices Nitin Jamdar and MN Jadhav asked the ministry to file an affidavit on whether only Gokhale’s personal details were revealed or if it was a large-scale mistake for every RTI applicant.

 The activist argued that the actions of the Ministry of Information and Broadcasting was in violation of orders of the Supreme Court and High Courts, along with the Centre’s procedures.